kelseyhightower/kubernetes-the-hard-way/README.md

 # Kubernetes The Hard Way On VirtualBox

+**IMPORTANT** This currently does not work on Apple M1/M2.
+Oracle are yet to release a compatible version for these systems.

 This tutorial walks you through setting up Kubernetes the hard way on a local machine using VirtualBox.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).